dshimkoski/jquery-inputs/README.markdown

-# jQuery Inputs plugin
+# jquery-inputs plugin

-jQuery Inputs is a stateless jQuery plugin that allows JSON set/get on HTML forms
+jquery-inputs is a stateless jQuery plugin that allows JSON set/get on HTML forms

 ## Usage